Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/bones.rst

 - the new bone's root is placed on the active bone's tip
-- the new bone is parented and connected to the active bone (check the outliner in Fig. Ctrl-clicking when the active element is a bone).
+- the new bone is parented and connected to the active bone (check the outliner in Fig. :ref:`fig-rig-bone-active-tip`).

+.. _fig-rig-bone-active-tip:

 .. figure:: /images/RiggingMouseClickTail.jpg
    :width: 300px